AliceDigitalLabs/little_list/README.md

 cordova -v
 ```

 ... you may get a complaint that windows can't find ionic.
-This is largely due to the way that the OS has been set up with raoming profiles, so that you can use many machines if you need to.
+This is largely due to the way that the OS has been set up with roaming profiles, so that you can use many machines if you need to.

 if this happens, it means that you must put npm in your PATH